Paley-type matrices and $1$-factorizations of complete graphs: Introduction

 \section{Introduction}

 Throughout the paper, let $p$ be an odd prime.
 Let $\mathbb{F}_p$ be the finite field with $p$ elements, and $\F_p^*=\F_p \setminus \{0\}$.

 Let $n$ be a positive integer and $K_n$ denote the complete graph on $n$ vertices.
 A \emph{$1$-factor} of $K_{n}$ (of even order) is a set of independent edges spanning the vertices of $K_n$, and a \emph{$1$-factorization} of $K_n$ is a partition of the set of edges of $K_n$ into $1$-factors.
-It is a classical result that $K_n$ admits a $1$-factorization whenever $n$ is even; it is therefore natural to ask for $1$-factorizations satisfying additional combinatorial constraints, see, for example, the survey \cite{MR85}.
-In 2019, Ball, Ortega-Moreno, and Prodromou \cite{BOP19} initiated the study of $1$-factorizations that ``match" the sign patterns of a normalized Hadamard matrix.
-In particular, they \cite[Section 2]{BOP19} proposed an arithmetic viewpoint that connects such factorizations with the celebrated Paley construction of Hadamard matrices \cite{P33}.
+It is a classical result that $K_n$ admits a $1$-factorization whenever $n$ is even; it is therefore natural to ask for $1$-factorizations satisfying additional combinatorial constraints, see, for example, the survey \cite{MR85} and the monograph \cite{W97}.